KubeHelper/kubehelper/README.md

 ## Motivation

 Kubernetes is a great and revolutionary product.
 I have been studying it and using for many years, but very often there was a need to have many different functions and commands at hand.
 Each time you type long commands on the command line, search in history, write aliases, and so on, of course, you can.
-But sometimes there is no way to login into console, or history has not been saved, or a new host.
+I like console and I understand that no product can replace the console.
+But sometimes there is no way to login into console, or history has not been saved, or you are on the new host.
 Or many other reasons.

 Some companies have strict rules and very often you need to forward several ssh tunnels to login into the console.
-Or generally very limited console access.
+Or generally you has very limited console access.

 Many desktop clients requires a certificate to connect to the server.
 And keeping the certificate from the cluster on the local machine is not 100% secure.